uabinf/nlp-group-project-2018-the-question-man/README.md

 Due to time constraints, no effort was made to analyze the disparity of requested and provided articles.
 This focused dump was then used to compare results of the topic distribution of a test document for the two models: the complete Wikipedia archive and the personal Wikipedia archive.

-## Wikipedia topic modeling

-The project works with the Wikipedia corpus to build an LDA topic model.

-The gensim site outlines how to work with the wikipedia data as a corpus for building topic models.
-The goal is to use these topic models to classify documents of interest.

-### Running the notebooks
+## Running the notebooks

-Because these notebooks work with larger models they favor multi-process solutions for distributing work.
+Many of these notebooks work with larger models and favor multi-process solutions for distributing work.
 They can be loaded just like the notebooks in class but should reserve a more significant chunk of resources.
 This is easiest to